Prevent Identity Theft During Your Holiday Shopping

 It's the identity thieves' favorite time of the year once again.
 They just can't shake the thought of so many consumers using their financial information to purchase goods and services in time for the holidays.
 It is true that ID theft is a problem throughout the year, but these thieves, like predators, know when to strike hard and fast.
 Below are the reasons why identity thieves choose the holidays as their peak season:

-- 1More frequent use of credit cards.
-Frequent purchases expose your credit card information to identity thieves more often.This allows them to know more about you and your finances.Advertisement
+- 1This allows them to know more about you and your finances.More frequent use of credit cards.
+Frequent purchases expose your credit card information to identity thieves more often.Advertisement

-- 2Consumers are more likely to provide personal information.
-Most consumers do this just to make their purchases in a hurry.Sadly, they usually find out too late that they've been victimized by identity thieves.Advertisement
+- 2Sadly, they usually find out too late that they've been victimized by identity thieves.Consumers are more likely to provide personal information.
+Most consumers do this just to make their purchases in a hurry.Advertisement

 How to Prevent Identity Theft during Your Holiday Shopping